artis-tool/artis-js-documentation/docs/index.md

 ## Playground

-The [Playground](https://artisjs.netlify.app/playground/) is an online code editor, you can use it for testing or just playing around with `Artis.js` on the go. _If you don't find the **CLI** is more convenient._
+The [Playground](https://artisjs.netlify.app/playground/) is an online code editor, you can use it for testing or just playing around with `Artis.js` on the go.

 [**Launch Playground**](https://artisjs.netlify.app/playground/) now!